 Regardless, if we want to focus better for weight loss, we should know how concentration works in the brain.
 Actually, it's linked to several different brain processes.

-For instance, it is linked to alpha wave activity and a balance of certain brain chemicals.
+For instance, focus is linked to alpha wave activity and a balance of certain brain chemicals.
 Specifically, inhibiting and thus balancing excitatory neurons like cortisol and dopamine may help us concentrate better.
-Luckily, nootropics for weight loss can help us do so.
+Luckily, brain supplements for weight loss can help us do so.
+More on the best ones in a moment...

-Reducing Stress and Balancing the Mood Improves Cognition for Weight Loss
+Reducing Stress and Balancing Mood Helps Weight Loss

 We all have different stressors and biological processes that can impact our mood.
 Unfortunately, stress and mood imbalance can reduce motivation and harm our ability to focus.